c0j0s/NYP-SAP-SmartBackpack/SmartBackpackML/README.md

 # SmartBackpackML
 The machine learning component of the entire SmartBackpack solution.

-Due to technical competency level and time constraint, this component might remain in ideation, design and planing phase.
+Due to technical competency level and time constraint, this component might remain in prototype phase.

 The resources in this folder might be the remains of experimentations and technical research projects, therefore it would not have any implementation values.